Partner, International Arbitration, Singapore

 Education and qualifications

-With approximately 13 years’ experience practising in Singapore, England and Australia, Rebecca has extensive experience in resolving clients’ most complex and sensitive disputes.
+With over 13 years’ experience practising in Singapore, England and Australia, Rebecca has extensive experience in resolving clients’ most complex and sensitive disputes.
 She has represented clients in a wide range of industries, including energy, mining, infrastructure, finance, funds/financial sponsors, technology, aviation and crypto.

 Rebecca has acted for clients in international commercial arbitrations, both ad hoc and institutional arbitrations, under most major sets of international rules (including the SIAC, HKIAC, LCIA, ICC, CIETAC, SCC and UNCITRAL Rules).
 She also has expertise in acting on investment arbitrations and public international law matters.
 Her practice includes advising on enforcing/resisting the enforcement of arbitral awards, and mitigating risk in connection with investments in emerging markets.
 As part of Linklaters’ global cross-practice ESG team, she advises on mitigating ESG disputes risk.